01:08 PM to 02:22 PM

 It is believed that Lord Shiva’s energies are available in abundance during the Karthigai month.
 According to sacred texts, Lord Shiva appeared in the form of infinite fire during this month.
-Also, Moon has a special association with Shiva, who adorns him in his matted hair.
+Also, Moon has a special association with Shiva, whose matted hair he adorns.
 Moon is the ruling planet of Mondays, and since Mondays are also auspicious for Lord Shiva, Karthigai Mondays are highly revered for the worship of the Supreme Lord.

-According to legend, Chandra (Moon) was cursed by King Dhaksha, as he did not treat his 27 wives (Daksha’s daughters) equally and hence his powers and luster began to fade.
+According to legend, Chandra (Moon) was cursed by King Daksha, as he did not treat his 27 wives (Daksha’s daughters) equally and hence his powers and luster began to fade.
 When he was in the last waning stage, he ardently prayed to Lord Shiva to save him.
-Shiva was pleased with his prayers, relieved him from the curse and placed him on his head as a crescent moon.
-Lord Shiva with the crescent moon adorned on his head is called “Chandramouleeswarar” or “Someshwara.”
+Pleased with his prayers, Shiva relieved him from the curse and placed him on his head as a crescent moon.
+Lord Shiva, with the crescent moon adorning his head, is called “Chandramouleeswarar” or “Someshwara.”
 It is believed that Chandra was blessed with this boon by Lord Shiva on a Monday in Karthigai month.
-Hence, Mondays of Karthigai month are idyllic to worship and receive blessings from Lord Shiva.
+Hence, Mondays of Karthigai month are ideal to worship and receive blessings from Lord Shiva.

 Most Shiva devotees observe Karthigai Somavaram Vrat (fasting) and perform special Poojas for Lord Shiva on all Mondays.
 Fasting is begun in the early morning and is broken with the sighting of the moon.
 Through the day, devotees chant Shiva mantras including ‘Panchakshari mantra’ and other prayers praising Lord Shiva.
 Cooked rice and flowers are offered to Lord Shiva.
-It is highly believed, the rigorous worship on the Mondays shall please Lord Shiva who would grant all your earnest wishes come true.
+It is highly believed that this rigorous worship on Mondays will please Lord Shiva who would grant all your earnest wishes.